India's stray dogs are being locked out by a US ban on adoptions

 "We have to (send dogs abroad) to maintain (lower) numbers at the shelter ... if we don't ... we can't admit new dogs.
 We can't overcrowd our shelter," says Anchalia.

-Peedu's People, an NGO registered in Texas and Punjab, has sent close to 90 dogs to the US over the past five years.
+Peedu's People, an NGO registered in Texas and Punjab, has sent close to 90 dogs with special needs to the US over the past five years.
 Most dogs are included in its "street foster" program where dogs are vaccinated, sterilized and monitored by a resident who feeds them.

 When dogs are injured too badly to survive independently on the streets, Peedu's People tries to rehome them abroad -- something they can't do under the new CDC rules.